President, Children’s Wisconsin Foundation

 Senior Vice President, Children’s Wisconsin

 Meg Brzyski Nelson is president of Children’s Wisconsin Foundation and senior vice president for Children’s Wisconsin, the state's only health system dedicated 100% to kids and teens.
-Through both broad-based and very individualized methods, Meg and the Foundation team work to build brand awareness for Children’s as a cause; deepen volunteerism and advocacy; increase philanthropic revenue; and, demonstrate gratitude to the community and grateful patient families.
+Through both broad-based and very individualized methods, Meg and the Foundation team work to build brand awareness for Children’s as a cause; deepen volunteerism and advocacy; increase philanthropic revenue; and demonstrate gratitude to the community and grateful patient families.

 She is associated with Young Presidents’ Organization (YPO) and YPO Gold, a national and international networking group of business leaders with at least 40 employees and $25 million in revenues.
 She serves as the incoming learning officer and board member of YPO Gold Wisconsin.
-Meg is also a board member and chair of the education and learning committee for The Woodmark Group.
-The Woodmark Group is a not-for-profit organization whose members are premier children’s hospitals in the United States and Canada.
+Meg is also a board member and chair of the education and learning committee for The Woodmark Group, is a not-for-profit organization whose members are premier children’s hospitals in the United States and Canada.
 The hospitals’ fundraising teams share the vision of leading the advancement of philanthropy to improve health for children everywhere.

 Whether in her work or volunteer roles, Meg loves helping organizations and people reach their full potential.
 Meg is adept at helping organizations develop vision and complementary strategic work plans and rallying volunteers to a common cause.
 She currently serves as an executive committee board member of Next Door, an early childhood development program serving Milwaukee’s central city and is former chair of the board of PEARLS for Teen Girls, an empowerment program targeting at-risk girls in Milwaukee.
 She is married to Duane Nelson and has three young adult step-children.